Oluwatosin1620/LITA-Projects-Assignment/README.md

 Microsoft Excel is a spreadsheet tool for data organization (cleaning and preparation), analysis, and visualization.
 It offers features like formulas, pivot tables, and charts, which enable users to manage and interpret data.

 **Data Cleaning and Preparation**: Processing the raw data to ensure it is ready for analysis.
 Steps taken:
 > Removing Duplicates: The initial rows of the data were 50001, but after removing duplicates, 9921 rows were left.
-No missing values were found.
+No missing values were found;
-> Adding filters
+> Adding filters;
-> Adding conditionl formatting
+> Adding conditional formatting

+### Exploratory Data Analysis
+The following insights will be drawn:
+* Which region has the highest sales?
+* What product was sold the most?
+* What month did they have the highest sales?
+* What quantity of product was sold in each month of the year?
+* What is the total number of products sold in the year?
+* What is the total revenue of products sold in each region?
+* Which region is best for business?
+* Which product should the business focus more on?